zuplo/docs/docs/reference/path-matching.md

 sidebar_label: Path Matching
 ---

 Routes in a Zuplo gateway are defined in the `routes.json` file.
-Each route definition specifies a list of supported HTTP methods (GET, POST etc) and the path that should be matched.
+Each route definition specifies a list of supported HTTP methods (GET, POST, etc) and the path that should be matched.

 Path matching can be tokenized to specify **path parameters**.
 For example, if your API has the following form